Protect What You Love Most About Life. Your Family.

 Current employees (on the job more than 240 days) in the PS&T unit

-If on the job more than 240 days, you must complete the group term life form as well as an Evidence of Insurability form.
+If on the job more than 240 days, you may enroll or increase coverage in an existing insurance, but you must complete an Evidence of Insurability form along with your insurance application.

 You must join PEF before you can enroll in any one or more insurances.